richardgaywood/paydata.org/content/sprawlrunners/irl/downtime.md

   - irl
 ---

-Mission rewards in-game can be in a variety of forms: hard currency like UCAS dollars, untraceable digital currency like nuyen on certified credsticks, corporate scrip, large quantities of easily resold or bartered product like high-grade pharmaceuticals or ICE breaker software, or even (the old fashioned approach) precious metals, gemstones, or bearer bonds.
+Mission rewards in-game can be in a variety of forms: hard currency like UCAS dollars, untraceable digital currency like nuyen on certified credsticks, corporate scrip, large quantities of easily resold or bartered product like high-grade pharmaceuticals or ICE breaker software -- or even (for the seriously old fashioned) precious metals, gemstones, or bearer bonds.

 In game mechanics, we handle all of these as [Payout]({{< ref "payouts.md" >}}).
 Each point of Payout awarded after a mission buys one Downtime Action that you can do before the money runs out and it's time to look for work again.